MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-move-reporting-services-role.md

 If you are restoring the original configuration on a new SQL Server reporting services instance, restore the original **ReportServer** and **ReportServerTempDB** databases for SQL Server Reporting services to preserve your custom reports, favorites, schedules from the original reporting services deployment.

 1. Verify the **RSExecRole** is a database role with the report server database and temporary database. **RSExecRole** must have **select, insert, update, delete, and reference** permissions in the report server database tables, and **execute** permissions on the stored procedures.
-2. On the new Reporting Services server, open **Report Services Configuration Tool** and connect to the new instance.
-Select the original report server database and click **Apply**.
-3. Restore the encryption keys you backed up earlier.
+2. Restore the encryption keys you backed up earlier.
 For more information, see [SSRS Encryption Keys - Back Up and Restore Encryption Keys](https://docs.microsoft.com/sql/reporting-services/install-windows/ssrs-encryption-keys-back-up-and-restore-encryption-keys).

 After completing the installation and post-configuration steps, perform the following to confirm Operations Manager reporting is working correctly.